 Creditors use a statistical formula to review the data in your files and compare it to credit performance of consumers with similar profiles.
 A credit scoring system awards points for each factor.
-The total of your points determines your credit score and gives lenders a prediction of how you may repay your loan.
+The total of your points determines your credit score and gives lenders a prediction of how you can repay your loan.

 The following factors are used to determine your credit score:

 - Do you pay your bills on time?
-If you have paid late, had an account sent to a collection agency or have declared bankruptcy, this will have a negative impact on your credit score.
+If you have paid late, had an account sent to a collection agency, or have declared bankruptcy, this will have a negative impact on your credit score.

 - What is your outstanding debt?
 Many scoring models compare the amount of debt you have with your credit limits.
 If the amount you owe is close to your limit, it is likely to have a negative impact.

 - How long is your credit history?
-A short history can have a negative impact, but can be offset by on time payments and low balances.
+A short history can have a negative impact, but can be offset by on-time payments and low balances.

 - Have you applied for new credit recently?
 Applying for too many accounts within a short time period can negatively affect your score.